IXPE Detection of Polarized X-rays from Magnetars and Photon Mode Conversion at QED Vacuum Resonance: Vacuum resonance and mode conversion

-Quantum electrodynamics (QED) predicts that in a strong magnetic field the vacuum becomes birefringent (e.g., Heisenberg \& Euler 1936; Schwinger 1951; Adler 1971; Tsai \& Erber 1975; Heyl \& Hernquist 1997).
-Acting by itself, the birefringence from vacuum polarization is significant (with the index of refraction differing from unity by more than $10\%$) only for $B\gtrsim 300 B_Q$, where $B_Q=m_e^2c^3/(e\hbar)=4.414\times 10^{13}$~G is the critical QED field strength.
-However, when combined with the birefringence due to the magnetized plasma, vacuum polarization can greatly affect radiative transfer at much smaller field strengths.
-A ``vacuum resonance'' arises when the contributions from the plasma and vacuum polarization to the dielectric tensor ``compensate'' each other (Gnedin et al.~1978; Meszaros \& Ventura 1979; Pavlov \& Gnedin 1984; Lai \& Ho 2002,2003a,b).
-Consider x-ray photons propagating in a magnetized plasma that characterizes NS atmospheres.
-There are two polarization modes: the ordinary mode (O-mode) is mostly polarized parallel to the $\bk$-$\bB$ plane, while the extraordinary mode (X-mode) is mostly polarized perpendicular to the $\bk$-$\bB$ plane, where $\bk$ is the photon wave vector and $\bB$ is the external magnetic field (e.g. Meszaros 1992).
-This description of normal modes applies under typical conditions, except near the vacuum resonance.
-Throughout the paper, we assume the photon energy $E$ satisfies $u_e=(E_{Be}/E)^2\gg 1$ and $E_{Bi}/E\ll 1$, where $E_{Be}=\hbar eB/(m_e c)=1158 B_{14}$~keV and $E_{Bi}=0.63 (Z/A) B_{14}$~keV are the electron and ion cyclotron energies, respectively In the $xyz$ coordinates with ${\bf k}$ along the $z$-axis and ${\bf B}$ in the $x$-$z$ plane (such that $\hat{\bf B}\times \hat{\bf k}=\sin\theta_{\rm kB}\hat{\bf y}$ (where $\theta_{\rm kB}$ is the angle between ${\bf k}$ and ${\bf B}$), we write the transverse ($xy$) electric field of the mode as ${\bf E}\propto (iK,1)$.
-The mode ellipticity $K$ is given by \be K_\pm = \beta\pm\sqrt{\beta^2+1}, \ee where \be \beta\simeq {u_e^{1/2}\sin^2\theta_{\rm kB}\over 2\cos\theta_{\rm kB}}\left(1-{\rho_V\over \rho}\right). \ee For a photon of energy $E$, the vacuum resonance density is given by \be \rho_V\simeq 0.964\,Y_e^{-1}B_{14}^2E_1^2 f^{-2}~{\rm g~cm}^{-3} \ee where $Y_e=\langle Z/A\rangle$ is the electron fraction, $E_1=E/(1~{\rm keV})$, and $f=f(B)$ is a slowly varying function of $B$ and is of order unity ($f=1$ for $B\ll B_Q$, $f\simeq 0.991$ at $B_{14}=1$ and $f\rightarrow (B/5B_Q)^{1/2}$ for $B\gg B_Q$; see Potekhin et al.~2004 for a general fitting formula).
+Consider x-ray photons propagating in the magnetized NS atmospheric plasma.
+There are two polarization modes: the ordinary mode (O-mode) is mostly polarized parallel to the $\bk$-$\bB$ plane, while the extraordinary mode (X-mode) is perpendicular to it, where $\bk$ is the photon wave vector and $\bB$ is the external magnetic field \cite{meszaros92}.
+Throughout the paper, we assume the photon energy $E$ satisfies $u_e=(E_{Be}/E)^2\gg 1$ and $E_{Bi}/E\ll 1$, where $E_{Be}=\hbar eB/(m_e c)=1158 B_{14}$~keV and $E_{Bi}=0.63 (Z/A) B_{14}$~keV are the electron and ion cyclotron energies, respectively.
+This distinction of photons modes is important since the two modes have very different absorption and scattering opacities in the atmosphere plasma (see below): while the O-mode opacities are similar to the zero-field values, the X-mode opacities are significantly reduced because the electric field of the photon (EM wave), being orthogonal to $\bB$, cannot effectively perturb the motion of the electron in the plasma when $E\ll E_{Be}$.
+However, the above description of O-mode and X-mode breaks down near the ``vacuum resonance''.
+To be concrete, let us set up the $xyz$ coordinates with ${\bf k}$ along the $z$-axis and ${\bf B}$ in the $x$-$z$ plane (such that $\hat{\bf B}\times \hat{\bf k}=\sin\theta_{\rm kB}\hat{\bf y}$, where $\theta_{\rm kB}$ is the angle between ${\bf k}$ and ${\bf B}$).
+We write the transverse ($xy$) electric field of the photon mode as ${\bf E}\propto (iK,1)$.
+The mode ellipticity $K$ is given by \be K_\pm = \beta\pm\sqrt{\beta^2+1}, \ee where \be \beta\simeq {u_e^{1/2}\sin^2\theta_{\rm kB}\over 2\cos\theta_{\rm kB}}\left(1-{\rho_V\over \rho}\right). \ee For a photon of energy $E$, the vacuum resonance density is given by \be \rho_V\simeq 0.964\,Y_e^{-1}B_{14}^2E_1^2 f^{-2}~{\rm g~cm}^{-3} \ee where $Y_e=\langle Z/A\rangle$ is the electron fraction, $E_1=E/(1~{\rm keV})$, and $f=f(B)$ is a slowly varying function of $B$ and is of order unity ($f=1$ for $B\ll B_Q$, $f\simeq 0.991$ at $B_{14}=1$ and $f\rightarrow (B/5B_Q)^{1/2}$ for $B\gg B_Q$; see \cite{potekhin04} for a general fitting formula).
 For $\rho>\rho_V$ (where the plasma effect dominates the dielectric tensor) and $\rho<\rho_V$ (where vacuum polarization dominates), the photon modes (for typical $\theta_{\rm kB}\neq 0$) are almost linearly polarized; near $\rho=\rho_V$, however, the normal modes become circularly polarized as a result of the ``cancellation'' of the plasma and vacuum effects (see Fig.~\ref{fig:f1}).
 The half-width of the vacuum resonance (defined by $|\beta|<1$) is